-Employers organisation to help and diversity challenges we face and support our journey to make inclusion an everyday reality.
-We also embarked on a review of company policies make employees feel valued,
+Joining the Inclusive Employers organisation to help us understand the inclusion and diversity challenges we face and support our journey to make inclusion an everyday reality.
+We also embarked on a review of company policies from an EDI perspective to make employees feel valued, supported and respected.